litansh/TrendMaster-AI/README.md

 - **ChatGPT**: Enhances the analysis of detected anomalies by providing AI-driven insights, making the identification process more insightful and actionable.

 ## How-To Guide
-WIP

 ### Running It Locally

-- Create a directory named `config`, and there should be a file named `config.yaml` with the following content:
+- As a prerequisite; Create a directory named `config` in the top directory, as well as a file named `/config/config.yaml` with the following content:
 ```
     PROMETHEUS_URL: '[Prometheus-End-Point]'
     OPENAI_API_KEY: '[CHAT-GPT-API-KEY]'